mgp25/RF-List/README.md

 - [gr-lte](https://github.com/kit-cel/gr-lte): The gr-lte project is an Open Source Software Package which aims to provide a GNU Radio LTE Receiver to receive, synchronize and decode LTE signals.

 - [gr-correctiq](https://github.com/ghostop14/gr-correctiq): GNURadio blocks to remove that IQ DC spike just like some software and drivers do!
 Three techniques available: auto, auto-tune to dc offset, and manual.

+- [gr-cc11xx](https://github.com/andrepuschmann/gr-cc11xx): GNU Radio OOT module for communicating with TI CC11xx based devices.